 If a police officer or another person authorised by law (like a local government worker) thinks that you’ve just been supplied with a smoking product, they can ask for proof of your age and your name and address.
 If they find out that you got the smoking products illegally, they can take them from you and they don’t have to give them back.

 We don’t give legal advice about this area of law.

 The following organisations may be able to give legal advice.

-Youth Advocacy Centre provides a community legal and social welfare service for young people under 17.
+Youth Advocacy Centre provides a community legal and social welfare service for young people up to 18 years.

 YFS Legal gives legal information and advice to young people aged under 25.

 Community legal centres give legal advice on a range of topics.
 Contact them to find out if can help